 Attend Connections

-All new DHS employees must attend Connections within 30 days of being hired.
+All new Oklahoma Human Services (OKDHS) employees must attend Connections within 90 days of being hired.

 Review Performance Objectives and Set Individual Development Goals

 In the first week, you discussed the new employee’s accountabilities and behaviors.
 Now, you actually put it in writing.
-DHS Performance Management Process policy requires the HCM-111 to be initiated within 30 calendar days of the new employee’s entry on duty date.
+OKDHS Performance Management Process policy requires the Performance Management Process (PMP) to be initiated within 30 calendar days of the new employee’s entry on duty date.
 Focus on performance areas for development.
 Use the development plan as a map for how the new employee will develop the basic skills needed for their job and integrate with their team.
-This is also a good time to begin the employee’s Individual Learning Plan (ILP) which can be found at the end of the CSQuest article Learning Opportunities and Upcoming Events.
+This is also a good time to begin the employee’s Individual Learning Plan (ILP) which can be found in the CSQuest article Individual Learning Plans for Functional Areas.

 Supervisors must take an active role in coaching new employees, more than just answering questions when they come up.
 All employees need accountability, and 85 percent of accountability is pointing out the things they are doing right.

-All CSS staff will participate in the CSS Academy, which may also include pre-academy training requirements.
-It’s important to help new employees understand internal systems, general operating practices and other information or skills they will need to perform their jobs.
+All Child Support Services (CSS) staff will participate in the CSS Academy, which may also include pre-academy training requirements.
+It’s important to help new employees understand internal systems, general operating practices, and other information or skills they will need to perform their jobs.

 If they haven’t already, this is also a good time to complete the following online training courses on the DHS Learning Management System:

-The day a new DHS employee receives his or her first paycheck is an opportunity to teach them how to navigate My Personal Finance.
-After you help them sign on for the first time, show them how to review their Leave and Earnings Statement (LES).
-This may also a good time to show them how to use Speed-E-Travel.
+The day a new OKDHS employee receives his or her first paycheck is an opportunity to teach them how to navigate Workday.
+This may also a good time to show them how to navigate the Travel SharePoint site and how to request and submit travel claims.

 Career Progression

-Depending on a new employee’s experience, education and the particular requirements of the job family, the time it takes to progress from a Level I to a Level II can vary.
+Depending on a new employee’s experience, education, and the requirements of the job family, the time it takes to progress from a Level I to a Level II can vary.
 Beginning this discussion in the first 90 days will lead into later discussions about career development.

 How often have you heard the statement, “It’s so nice to be able to put a face with your name.”
 This is an important part of helping new employees feel like they are part of the team.
 It also gives the supervisor a chance to brag about the new employee.